-- Viruses are nucleoprotein particle, while viroids are the infectious RNA particle.
+- Viruses are nucleoprotein particles, while viroids are infectious RNA particles.

-- Unlike viruses, viroids are of small size and having low molecular weight.
+- Unlike viruses, viroids appear small and have a low molecular weight.

-Its genome size is of low molecular weight (1.1-1.3X105 Da).
-It can be characterized by the absence of protein coating surrounding the viral genome, as its genome lacks AUG codon that mediates the protein synthesis.
+Its genome size has a low molecular weight (1.1-1.3X105 Da).
+It can be characterized by the absence of protein coating surrounding the viral genome.
+Viroid’s genome lacks an AUG codon that mediates protein synthesis.

-Viroid comprises of a small fragment of RNA molecule that is generally present as naked and circularized RNA.
+Viroid comprises a small fragment of RNA molecule that generally exists as a naked and circularized RNA.
 The genomic RNA consists of 250-370 nucleotides.
-The nucleotides in the RNA genome is usually paired, forming a dsRNA via intramolecular complementary regions.
+The nucleotides in the RNA genome are usually paired, forming a dsRNA via intramolecular complementary regions.

 - Pathogenicity domain (P)